simongravelle/simongravelle/README.md

 </a>

 # Simon Gravelle

-Computer physicist in soft matter and fluids at interfaces
+Computer physicist in soft matter and fluids at interfaces in LIPhy, UGA, CNRS

 <!--
 ![X (formerly Twitter) Follow](https://img.shields.io/twitter/follow/GravelleSimon?style=for-the-badge) -->

-## What I share here:
+## What I share here on GitHub:

 - Molecular dynamics inputs for LAMMPS and GROMACS
 - Scripts for preparing and analyzing molecular dynamics simulations